-From July 2013 through January 2014, Mr. Mounteer represented a Southeast U.S. manufacturer of composite decking material in connection with the OSHA investigation and enforcement action arising from an industrial accident.
+- From July 2013 through January 2014, Mr. Mounteer represented a Southeast U.S. manufacturer of composite decking material in connection with the OSHA investigation and enforcement action arising from an industrial accident.
 One employee was killed and two seriously injured in a fire originating in a mixer in which wood dust and resin material are combined.
-Flammable materials leaving the mixer ignited dust accumulated in the area around a catwalk over the mixers.
-The ensuing fire caused the death and injury.
-Mr. Mounteer’s representation of the manufacturer included preparing all written responses to OSHA inquiries, including responses to a formal document production request, a voluntarily submitted “advocacy” piece, and responses to an administrative subpoena.
-He engaged leading national combustible dust experts on the facility’s behalf and counseled the company’s president and CEO every step along the way.
-In January 2014, the company was cited, and OSHA levied penalties of just over $100,000, far less than was anticipated.
-Mr. Mounteer worked with the president and CEO to prepare “abatement certifications” to resolve the enforcement action.
+In January 2014, the company was cited, and OSHA levied penalties of just over $100,000.

-Mr. Mounteer has a particular specialty in the area of the “definition of solid waste” and has advised manufacturers on the applicability of the RCRA hazardous waste management rules to: (1) skims and drosses from molten metal smelting, (2) potliner from primary aluminum production, (3) solvents used in manufacturing pharmaceutical actives, (4) sulfuric acid used in detergent manufacturing, (5) refractory brick from glass furnaces, and (6) bag house dust.
+- Mr. Mounteer has given particular attention to the “definition of solid waste” and has advised manufacturers on the applicability of the RCRA hazardous waste management rules to: (1) skims and drosses from molten metal smelting, (2) potliner from primary aluminum production, (3) solvents used in manufacturing pharmaceutical actives, (4) sulfuric acid used in detergent manufacturing, (5) refractory brick from glass furnaces, and (6) bag house dust.

 Mr. Mounteer has helped many companies responsible for the costs of cleaning up contaminated properties under federal and state clean up laws.

-Mr. Mounteer advised a regional pipeline company in connection with EPA’s proposed rule for geologic sequestration under the Safe Drinking Water Act’s Underground Injection Control Program.
-This work included surveying the major comments filed by various industry groups, private companies, government agencies, and non-governmental organizations with respect to: (1) injection depths, (2) waivers for higher injection depths, (3) treatment of existing Class II wells, (4) post-closure site care, and (5) construction and operation standards.
+- Mr. Mounteer advised a regional pipeline company in connection with EPA’s proposed rule for geologic sequestration under the Safe Drinking Water Act’s Underground Injection Control Program.

-On behalf of a client in the business of recycling a secondary material, Mr. Mounteer provided advice on the validity of proposed legislation that would have imposed different reporting requirements on transporters of shipments of the secondary material to management facilities located out-of-state as opposed to in-state management facilities.
-He concluded that the proposal would likely fail under the “strict scrutiny” test, because there was likely a less restrictive means of burdening interstate commerce, unless in-state management facilities might be required to report comparable information to what the legislation asked transporters to report.
-He then helped the client to re-draft the legislation to avoid the infirmity yet achieve its business objective.
+- On behalf of a client in the business of recycling a secondary material, Mr. Mounteer provided advice on the validity of proposed legislation that would have imposed different reporting requirements on transporters of shipments of the secondary material to management facilities located out-of-state as opposed to in-state management facilities.